dboland77/search-tags/README.md

 1. Add filter functionality to filter by Tag
 1. Limit the number of tags by movie to 5
 1. Clear the placeholder input field when a user clicks "Add Tag"
-1. Persist the app state to local storage
+1. Persist the app state to local storage (I would implement this with redux-persist)
 1. Testing with Jest
 1. Add Date to movie name
 1. Debounce the search component